• ABRA

 Frost Children

-Frost Children is the project of NYC-based siblings Lulu and Angel Prost.
-They've released multiple full-length projects since 2020 that combine and transcend genre.
+Frost Children is the project of St. Louis-raised and now NYC-based siblings Lulu and Angel Prost.
+They've released multiple full-length projects since 2020 (including 2022's 'SPIRAL') that combine and transcend genre.
 They’ve been called "obnoxious, self-obsessed, painfully stylish, convinced of a sense of greatness they've yet to earn.”
-Frost Children are pop music in all its textures and forms.

 • Girls

 Album was a sketch of the life Christopher Owens and Chet “JR” White lived in San Francisco; a messy bedroom broadcast to the world.
 Broken Dreams Club blasted their home-studio ideas into widescreen projection and served as a crucial stepping stone to newfound studio fidelity.
-Both releases demonstrated that behind the noise of a backstory loud enough to swallow most bands, stood two true rock craftsmen and traditionalists.
-Girls employ the whole palette of pop music to convey their own intimate and troubled visions, just as classic songwriters have done before them.
+Father, Son, Holy Ghost saw the band holed up in a basement recording studio in SF's gritty Tenderloin district, where the din of daytime street life forced Christopher to record his vocals during quiet nights, whispering his own stories alongside those of the city’s.
+Time and time again, Girls employed the whole palette of pop music to convey their own intimate and troubled visions, just as classic songwriters have done before them.

-Girls are fearless traditionalists, savants, and provocateurs- everything we suspected they were two years ago – and more.
+Girls juxtaposes the pain and beauty, hope and misery, which lie at the heart of music.
+“Some of the earliest songs we learn are happy and joyous, which is why we sing when we are sad, in a sort of effort to get back to that place of happiness…” says Owens.
+Girls are fearless traditionalists, savants, and provocateurs- everything we suspected they were when they debuted – and more.
 “I’m still all the same,” Owens says.
 “I still don’t get it and I still know, I have to do it.
 I still love the songs and writing songs.”
-So long as he doesn’t fall out of love, Girls will be forever worth listening to.
+So long as he doesn’t fall out of love with music, Girls will be forever worth listening to.

 • Glasser

-Grace Ives
+• Grace Ives

 • HOODLUM

 HOODLUM is a San Antonio, Texas-based Mexican American rapper who has captivated fans and peers with his uncanny rhyme schemes and charming personality.
 HOODLUM first broke out on the national stage in 2019 with his single, “OJ” (3M Views), showcasing his anxious yet punchy flow over the track’s bass-heavy beat.
 It took off online and led to HOODLUM landing the song on the soundtrack of the horror film, Random Acts of Violence later that year.
 The Texan continued to gain momentum through his iTunes-charting mixtapes like Orange Tape, Lord Knows, and LOST FILES.
 In June 2021, visual artist Colton Valentine painted a mural of the rapper adjacent to a memorial of Nipsey Hussle, solidifying HOODLUM’s spot as a San Antonio Star.
 Maxo Kream caught onto HOODLUM’s wave in 2021, jumping on “OUTSIDE” which helped HOODLUM subsequently garner the attention of No Jumper who reached out to book him an interview on the podcast.
-His laidback flow, off-kilter cadence, and ear for deep and bass-heavy beats have set HOODLUM apart as an emcee with a sound that’s uniquely his own.
-In the words of Pitchfork, “No rapper in Texas right now has a better beat selection than San Antonio’s HOODLUM.
-The South Side rapper can lay his croaky delivery over any type of instrumental: a soul sample, trendy minimalist Texas production, or a Bay Area funky flip.”
-Fresh off the release of LOST FILES 2 earlier this year, HOODLUM is now gearing up to share his complete story with the release of his debut album, Southside Story with features including Maxo Kream, Paul Wall, Valee and Doeman.

 • Hunx and His Punx

-Hunx and His Punx is the homoerotic vision of San Francisco-based performer/personality Hunx, aka Seth Bogart.
+Hunx and His Punx is the homoerotic vision of San Francisco-based performer/ personality Hunx, aka Seth Bogart.
 Carrying the banner of his gay sisters (Rob Halford, Little Richard, Freddy Mercury).
 Hunx is proving himself a legendary child in his own right, charming gays and squares alike with his live shows and candor.
 The music pays homage to his varied influences (The Ronettes, The Ramones, Al Pacino’s “Cruising”), Hunx’s unique style defies genre and serves up equal helpings of 60′s girl group, bubblegum pop, and new wave with all of the hallmarks of the Bay Area garage rock scene Seth emerged from.

 The seeds for Hunx and His Punx were planted when Seth’s friend Nobunny, wrote a batch of songs with the intention of starting a Runaways-esque band made up of high school girls.
 “That’s why all those songs are about boys and stuff,” Hunx says.
 “But then, he was, like, too creepy or something and couldn’t find any girls.”
 Seth moved on, adding his own songs and lyrics to the collection.
 While the songs carry their own weight, Seth’s voice is the star.
 His voice is awesome- a nasally seductive combination of a whine and a croon that colors the Gay Singles’ vivid stories.